We Tested 2025’s Best Bug Zappers for Indoor and Outdoor Insect Control

 Bug zappers have been around longer than you probably think.
 An early prototype featured an electric light and a chunk of bait encased within an electrified cage.
 Insects, attracted by the light and bait, were electrocuted when they touched the cage.

-Keep the following factors in mind when selecting the best bug zapper for either an indoor or outdoor space.
+Consider the following factors when selecting a bug zapper for an indoor or outdoor space.

 The best bug zapper option hanging from the rafters of a pergola